gammapy/fermi-hero/docs/spectrum/index.rst

    map is a collection of counts maps for different energies.
 #. **gtltcube**: Perform the calculation of the livetime cube.
 This is the most
    computationally intensive step, taking.
-#. **gtexpmap2**: Use the previously generated livetime cube and apply it to
+#. **gtexpcube2**: Use the previously generated livetime cube and apply it to
-   your ROI to obtain an exposure map.
+   your ROI to obtain an exposure cube.
 #. **gtsrcmaps**: Create model counts maps for each of the sources in the source
    model catalog.
 This is used to speed up the likelihood calculation of ``gtlike``.